wuseal/JsonToKotlinClass/README.md

 ### How to use
 * Search 'JsonToKotlin' in Intellij Idea Plugin Repositroy Or AndroidStudio Repository And Install it.
 * Restart your Develop tools
-* Press ALT + Key And Then you will know how to use
+* Press short key ALT + K And Then you will know how to use

 ![alt text](https://plugins.jetbrains.com/files/9960/screenshot_17276.png)